ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

 {: tip}

 ## Next steps
-{: #next steps}
+{: #next-steps-mendix}

 To deploy your app to the {{site.data.keyword.containerlong_notm}}, configure your app for production deployment.
-For more information, see [Mendix Kubernetes tutorial](/docs/apps/tutorials/tutorial_mendix_kubernetes.html).
+For more information, see the [Mendix Kubernetes tutorial](/docs/apps/tutorials/tutorial_mendix_kubernetes.html#deploy-mendix-kube).